-Rich Killen, LAC, Licensed Associate Counselor
+Rich Killen, LPC, Licensed Professional Counselor

 Rich has Masters degrees in Mental Health Counseling and Sport and Exercise Psychology from Argosy University-Phoenix.
 He has worked with families and at-risk youth and has also worked within a Partial Hospitalization Program for individuals struggling with addiction.
 In addition to this experience he has also worked with athletes and other individuals interested in improving their performance and success in life, school, and their careers.
 Rich has a passion for people and helping them achieve their goals.

 Stephanie graduated with her Masters of Counseling from Arizona State University.
 She worked with adolescents and young adults for eight years as a tutor, mentor, and staff/volunteer with Young Life before she started her career in counseling.
 Stephanie has been trained in EMDR and specializes in trauma abuse and recovery.
 She is a Licensed Associate Counselor and also leads the DBT101 group at Doorways.